 • Taiwan: the National Taiwan University College of Public Health

 • The Netherlands: Universiteit Utrecht

-Support for exposure assessment will be provided by France Telecom SA and the UK Health Protection Agency.
+Support for exposure assessment will be provided by Orange in France, Public Health England, Tokyo Metropolitan University, and the Electronics and Telecommunications Research Institute in Korea.
 The project is coordinated by CREAL, Barcelona, Spain.

 93 214 73 10